 You can easily install TaskHive directly from your WordPress dashboard.
 Simply navigate to the Appearance > Themes > Add New section, then click on the Upload Theme button, select the theme ZIP file to upload, and proceed by installing it.

-Once it’s installed, you’ll receive a suggestion to install the recommended plugins, including HivePress, the plugin that powers its marketplace features, and WooCommerce, the most popular e-commerce plugin that enables billing and payment features.
+Once it’s installed, you’ll receive a suggestion to install the recommended plugins, including HivePress, a free WordPress plugin that powers its marketplace features, and WooCommerce, the most popular e-commerce plugin that enables billing and payment features.
 Simply follow the link in order to install and activate the plugins.

 After you activate WooCommerce, it will automatically launch the setup wizard that will guide you through the marketplace configuration. Аdd your marketplace details, enable payment methods and install optional WooCommerce extensions to complete the installation.

 This step is optional, but we highly recommend importing the TaskHive demo content to start with existing layouts and get a better understanding of how everything works.